 Recruiting Street Team Members In-Person

 In my experiences I’ve always preferred web recruiting since it was the easiest to promote and manage once you had the information in your system.
 But that doesn’t mean you can’t also recruit in-person during events.

 The most convenient way to do this is to collect first names and email addresses, then follow up over email later.
 Don’t ask for the same information as you would online—it’ll be too much information in the moment.

 Have sign-up clipboards on your merch table, at the bar, and other visible places.
 After the show, add all your sign-ups to your email list, and send them an email asking if they want to join your street team along with a link to the sign-up form.

-When it comes to picking your team from the list of sign-ups, you’ll want to strike the balance between quality and quantity.
+When picking your team from the list of sign-ups, you’ll want to strike a balance between quality and quantity.
 You don’t have to be overly selective, especially if this is going to be a volunteer street team.
-But you also want to be aware that these are going to be your representatives on the ground.
-They are going to interact with hundreds of people on your behalf, so ideally they’ll be the kinda peeps you wouldn’t mind doing just that.
+But you also want to be keenly aware of who’s representing your business.

-The last thing to keep in mind when it comes to building your street team is that should be an ongoing process.
-Just like building your email list or your social followers/subscribers – it’s not going to be a once-a-year initiative or something you focus on every couple weeks.
-Or at least it shouldn’t be.
+Bear in mind that building your street team is an ongoing process.
+Like building your email list or your social followers/subscribers – it’s not a once-per-year initiative.

-Don’t forget: music and events are sexy, and everybody wants to be a part.
-When I was street teaming for my favorite bands and local promoters, I was tying in my identity with them.
-I wanted to be involved with what to me was the coolest music and the coolest parties in town, and street teaming was the perfect way to do just that.
+Remember: music and events are sexy, and everybody wants to be a part.
+When I was street teaming for my favorite bands and local promoters, I tied in my identity with them.
+I wanted to be involved with the coolest music and parties in town, and street teaming was the perfect way to do that.